 Recent advances in LLMs have demonstrated their capability for in-context learning (ICL), significantly enhancing their ability to perform tasks traditionally handled by humans \cite{chowdhery2023palm,kojima2022large,le2022bloom,brown2020language,gilardi2023chatgpt,de2023can,dai2023llm,chiang2023can,ziems2024can}.
 This progress suggests a strong potential for effectively applying LLMs to our specific task.
-In the realms of qualitative research (QR) and NLP, innovative methods are being explored to integrate LLMs into TA.
-Researchers have proposed various frameworks, including an LLM-in-the-loop approach \cite{islam2024uncovering,islam2024uncoveringthm,dai2023llm}, integrating GPT-3 with expert-designed codebooks \cite{xiao2023supporting}, and developing collaborative interfaces that utilize LLMs for code generation and support in decision-making processes \cite{gao2023collabcoder}.
+In the realms of qualitative research (QR) and NLP, innovative methods are being explored to integrate LLMs into Thematic Analysis (TA) \cite{braun2012thematic}.
+Researchers have proposed various frameworks, including an LLMs-in-the-loop approach \cite{islam2024uncovering,islam2024uncoveringthm,dai2023llm}, integrating GPT-3 with expert-designed codebooks \cite{xiao2023supporting}, and developing collaborative interfaces that utilize LLMs for code generation and support in decision-making processes \cite{gao2023collabcoder}.
 Other recent work has shown that LLMs can benefit from examples that decompose the reasoning process (can be seen as an explanation), leading to an answer \cite{wei2022chain}.
-Despite the impressive capabilities of LLMs, there are concerns about fairness, accountability, and transparency in LLMs predictions which have been highlighted in recent literatures \cite{anthis2024impossibility,dai2024bias,kumar2023language,li2023fairness,wu2023brief,bender2021dangers}, emphasizing the need for rigorous evaluation of biases and disparities in model performance across different groups.

-In this paper, we leverage zero-shot capabilities of LLMs to identify targeted demographics and provide explanations of demographic targeting regarding climate-related advertisements on Facebook.
-Besides, we develop a new set of themes and aspects based on those explanations specifically tailored for analyzing messaging.
+Despite the impressive capabilities of LLMs, there are concerns about fairness, accountability, and transparency in LLMs' predictions, which have been highlighted in recent literature \cite{anthis2024impossibility,dai2024bias,kumar2023language,li2023fairness,wu2023brief,bender2021dangers}, emphasizing the need for a rigorous evaluation of biases and disparities in model performance across different groups.
+In this paper, we leverage LLMs to identify targeted demographics and provide explanations of demographic targeting regarding climate-related advertisements on Meta.
+Besides, we develop a new set of themes and aspects based on those explanations, specifically tailored for analyzing messaging.
 Additionally, we extend previous research by not only focusing on the accuracy of these predictions but also conducting a comprehensive fairness analysis to identify and address potential biases in the model's performance.